This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 • Shows the number of standard or custom alerts that have been configured.

 • Selecting this tile takes you to the Alert Manager described in section @4.6.
-Alert Manager
+Alerts Settings

 • Shows the number of people, outside your team, that have been granted or have a pending permission to access your Agent.

 • Selecting this tile takes you to the collaboration page described in section @4.7.
-Collaboration*
+Access Management*

 ZigBee (BETA Only available to users that have a Control4 controller):